What are Nano Fertilizers?

 Nano-based nutrient carriers:

 These nano fertilizers utilize nanoscale particles or structures to encapsulate or modify nutrient compounds.
-Various materials, including nanoparticles, nanocapsules, nanotubes, or nanocomposites, can constitute the nanocarriers.
-These carriers load or attach the nutrients, providing protection against leaching or volatilization and regulating their release into the soil or plant system.
-The controlled release feature allows for a gradual and sustained supply of nutrients, ensuring that plants receive nutrients when they need them the most.
+Various materials, including nanoparticles, nanocapsules, nanotubes, or nanocomposites, can constitute nanocarriers.
+These carriers load or attach the nutrients, protecting against leaching or volatilization and regulating their release into the soil or plant system.
+The controlled release feature allows for a gradual and sustained supply of nutrients, ensuring that plants receive nutrients when needed most.

 Nano-enhanced conventional fertilizers:

 In this approach, nanotechnology modifies traditional fertilizers by incorporating nanoscale additives.
-These additives can improve the solubility, dispersibility, or reactivity of the fertilizers, thereby enhancing their nutrient availability and uptake by plants.
+These additives can improve the fertilizers’ solubility, dispersibility, or reactivity, thereby enhancing their nutrient availability and uptake by plants.
 By reducing the size of the additives to the nanoscale, their surface area increases, leading to improved interaction with plant roots and increased nutrient absorption.

 Objectives of Nano Fertilizers

-The primary objectives of using nano fertilizers are to improve nutrient use efficiency, reduce nutrient losses, and enhance crop productivity.
-By leveraging the unique properties of nanomaterials, such as their small size, high surface area, and surface reactivity, nano fertilizers offer several potential benefits in agriculture:
+The primary objectives of nano fertilizers are improving nutrient use efficiency, reducing nutrient losses, and enhancing crop productivity.
+By leveraging the unique properties of nanomaterials, such as their small size, high surface area, and surface reactivity, nanofertilizers offer several potential benefits in agriculture:

 Increased nutrient uptake: